 - Dice 4 sprigs of scallions and set them aside.

 - Slice the beef eye round and brisket or sirloin into very thin slices.
 Freezing the meat for 30 minutes to an hour before slicing can help achieve super thin slices.
 If you have a deli slicer then use that on one of the thinnest settings after freezing the meat for 30 minutes.
 If you don’t trust your knife skills or don’t have time to slice the beef, then try using a pound of shaved steak from the grocery store.
 It’s not the best choice, but it gets the job done in a pinch.
 The key is having super thin beef that the broth can cook easily when poured over.
 Set the sliced meat aside.

 - Place a small pot of water to boil and add 7 to 14 oz of rice stick depending on how many noodles you want in your bowl.
 Boil the noodles for about 5 minutes or according to the package’s directions.

 - Drain the noodles and cool them down under cold running water.
 Cooling the noodles down quickly is important to keep them from overcooking and from sticking together too much.

 - Place the noodles equally in each of the bowls.
 This recipe makes 4 medium sized bowls of pho.

-- Top the noodles with the thinly sliced beef (the beef can be raw if very very thin as it will cook when the hot broth hits it, but if you’re not confident, then blanche the beef for 5 or 10 seconds in boiling salted water, but don’t over cook it, before placing in the bowls).
+- Top the noodles with the thinly sliced beef (the beef can be raw if very very thin and your stove can get the broth hot enough as it will cook when the hot broth hits it.
+If you’re not confident, then blanche the beef for 5 or 10 seconds in boiling salted water (not the broth itself!), but don’t overcook it, before placing in the bowls).